- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 This VPN makes it impossible for your service provider to see what you get up to online, thanks to its unbreakable 256-bit AES encryption.
 What’s more, it offers DNS and IPv6 leak protection, a kill switch, an obfuscated protocol named Hydra, and a strict no-logging policy.
 Additionally, it’s possible to stop certain sites from loading if the VPN isn’t active (or allow them to bypass the VPN’s encryption entirely).

-Total VPN apps are available for Windows, Android, iOS, and macOS.
+Total VPN apps are available for Windows, Android, iOS, and MacOS.
+This service currently doesn’t support Linux or routers.

 Buy this VPN if: